Spring and winter are busy months in the garden.

 Preparing for the winter garden of your dreams starts with a little bit of pre-planning.
 Start planning early.
 If you live in the northern hemisphere, start your preparations in mid-July.

 Apart from timing, you also need to do some prep work in your garden.
-This includes re-working the soil before planting your new plants, adding your compost pile to replenish the soil’s nutrients, and having moist soil while making sure that your garden patch has good drainage.
+This includes re-working the soil before planting your new plants and hardy winter crops, adding your compost pile to replenish the soil’s nutrients, and having moist soil while ensuring that your garden patch and the garden bed have good drainage.

 Choose the Right Plants

 One of the first things you need to do for your winter garden plans is to choose what to plant.
 Unlike the bright and juicy colors that summer and early spring plants provide, winter plants offer your garden and vegetable garden a sparkling appeal. to add a lush elegance to your garden and make excellent winter garden plants.
 You can grow evergreen plants like:

 - winter daphne

 Meanwhile, you can plant cold weather or winter flowers for these cooler months.
 Many great plant varieties add a pop of color to your winter garden or during the cold season.
 Such as:

 The winter months and freezing temperatures are a great time to grow fruiting plants and berries such as: